Drug and Alcohol Policy General Statement

 Free Alcoholic Beverages

 Alcoholic beverages may not be provided as promotions, free awards or prizes to individual students or campus organizations.
-Free alcoholic beverages may not be served at student events without prior approval from the Director for the Center for Student Involvement or his/her designee.
+Free alcoholic beverages may not be served at student events without prior approval from the Director for the Center for Student Engagement and Inclusion or his/her designee.